Ada-Developers-Academy/core-unit-2/api-7-relationships-in-sqlalchemy/nested-routes-in-flask.md

 ## More Than One Right Answer

 There's more than one way to implement the relationship between our book and author.
-For our curriculum we will stick with RESTful routing naming conventions and implement a *nested route* to describe this relationship.
+For our curriculum, we will stick with RESTful routing naming conventions and implement a *nested route* to describe this relationship.

 ### !end-callout